Mazotis/ffmpeg-on-clear-linux/README.md

 Run [FFmpeg](https://ffmpeg.org/) on [Clear Linux](https://clearlinux.org/) including H.264 and VP9 hardware acceleration in Firefox, Google Chrome, and Vivaldi.
 Chromium can decode VP9, but not yet the media H.264-ACC format.

-This is an automation **how-to** for building FFmpeg and minimum dependencies.
-My motivation is nothing more than wanting hardware acceleration during video playback.
-Who doesn't want that?
-Thank you, @xtknight for the initial [VP9](https://github.com/xtknight/vdpau-va-driver-vp9) acceleration bits.
-Thank you also, @xuanruiqi for the [VP9-update](https://github.com/xuanruiqi/vdpau-va-driver-vp9) to include additional fixes.

 * [What's included](#whats-included)
 * [Requirements](#requirements)
 * [Building and installation](#building-and-installation)